-- b) The procedure for proxy voting, with special mention of the forms to be used for proxy voting and the means to be used for the Company to accept electronic notification of the proxies granted. - c) The procedures established for distance voting, whether postal or electronic.
+- b) The procedure for proxy voting, with special mention of the forms to be used for proxy voting and the means to be used for the Company to accept electronic notification of the proxies granted. - c) The procedures established for distance voting prior to the holding of the General Shareholders' Meeting, whether postal or electronic. - d) The terms, means and procedures by virtue of which the shareholders, or their proxies, may attend and exercise their rights on the General Shareholders' Meeting by telematic means, when this possibility has been enabled by the Board of Directors in the call of the General Shareholders' Meeting.